 All medical practitioners who performed surgery must tell us if a consultation is 'not normal aftercare' when submitting a patient’s claim.
 For online claims you must indicate this either by:

 - setting the Aftercare Override Indicator in your software, or

 - submitting the claim using the Patient Claim Store and Forward (PCS) channel.
 Add ‘not normal aftercare’ in the service text.
 Notations include:

 Admitted hospital patients

 |Private patient in a private or public hospital||Public patient in a public hospital|

-However, where a public patient independently chooses to consult a private medical practitioner for aftercare, then any clinically relevant service provided attracts Medicare benefits.
+However, where a public patient independently chooses to consult a different private medical practitioner for aftercare, then any post-operative care attracts a Medicare benefit.